ivandzen/CubeMX2QBS/README.md

   1. Create and configure project in STM32CubeMX application.
   2. Generate source code for "Other toolchain (GPDSC)"
   3. Run : "python cubemx2qbs.py |your_project|.gpdsc" This comand will generate file |your_project|.qbs
-  4. VERY IMPORTANT!
-You still have to select target device by adding appropriate target name in "cpp.defines" section in QBS file.
-For example if you using STM32F030R8T6 microcontroller just add "STM32F030x8".
-Full list of convenient target names may be found in STM32 Family header file (stm32f0xx.h as an example)
-  5. Open QBS project file in QtCreator and start writing your app!
+  4. Open QBS project file in QtCreator and start writing your app!